al1ych/dart-code-visualization/README.md

 ### High priority

 - [ ] Generate HTML files from source code in Dart
-- [ ] 👉🏻 Highlight syntax in the generated HTML
+- [x] Highlight syntax in the generated HTML
 - [ ] Jump to declaration for a variable
 - [ ] Jump to declaration for a function
 - [ ] Show documentation on cursor hover